chillout2k/ldap-acl-milter/README.md

 # ldap-acl-milter
-A fast and lightweight python3 milter (on top of [sdgathman/pymilter](https://github.com/sdgathman/pymilter)) for Access ControL (ACL) scenarios.
-The milter consumes policies from a LDAP server based on custom queries with trivial templating (%from% = RFC5321.from; %rcpt% = RFC5321.rcpt) support.
+A fast and lightweight and thread-safe python3 milter on top of [sdgathman/pymilter](https://github.com/sdgathman/pymilter) for Access ControL (ACL) scenarios.
+The milter consumes policies from a LDAP server based on custom queries with trivial templating support (%from% = RFC5321.from; %rcpt% = RFC5321.rcpt).
+Please have a look at the docker-compose.yml example.

+So, if you already have a LDAP server running with e.g. amavis-schema, you may reuse the 'amavisWhitelistSender'/'amavisBlacklistSender' attributes.
+Please have a look at the docker-compose.yml example.

 The connection to the LDAP server is always persistent: one TCP-Session, one LDAP-bind -> less overhead